3D Geometry Internship

 Here’s the right internship opportunity for You!

 Join our Product Modeling and Simulation Research Group (PSM RG) to develop solutions to real-world problems.
-The CT Simulation and Digital Twin Technology Field (SDT TF) is seeking a highly motivated Master/PhD student available for 3 to 12 month internship in the area of generative design, computer-aided design and manufacturing.
+The CT Simulation and Digital Twin Technology Field (SDT TF) is seeking a highly motivated Master/PhD student available for a summer internship starting in May 2019, in the area of generative design, computer-aided design and manufacturing.
 The project will involve analysis of state-of-art in academia and industry, and design of novel practical techniques to address challenging problems in generative design and advanced manufacturing.

 The Product Design, Modeling and Simulation Research Group, is leading a project as part of the Defense Advanced Research Projects Agency (DARPA) Transformative Design (TRADES) program, to advance the computational tools to address design representation, analysis and synthesis of objects with enormous complexity.
 It also partners with top US universities in projects funded by agencies like America Makes, and the Digital Manufacturing and Design Innovation Institute to advance the design and manufacturing tools and technologies for various industrial applications.